-- 14. Staff and Resident Testing.
-If a Residential Facility learns that any resident or staff member who currently resides or works at, or within the prior two weeks resided or worked at, the Residential Facility tests or has tested positive for COVID-19, then the Residential Facility must immediately (within 1 hour) notify the Department of Public Health and meet any other applicable notification requirements. - 15.
+14.11.
+Staff and Resident Testing.
+If a Residential Facility learns that any resident or staff member who currently resides or works at, or within the prior two weeks resided or worked at, the Residential Facility tests or has tested positive for COVID-19, then the Residential Facility must immediately (within 1 hour) notify the Department of Public Health and meet any other applicable notification requirements.
+All facilities are also required to continue complying with CDSS testing guidance, and by way of example, PIN 20-38-ASC currently requires the facility to conduct surveillance testing of 25 percent of all staff every 7 days.

 COVID-19 Guidance.
 Attached to this Order as Appendix B is written guidance to Residential Facilities ("COVID-19 Guidance") issued by the Health Officer.
 The Health Officer or designee may revise the COVID-19 Guidance in writing from time to time.
-Each Residential Facility must follow the COVID-19 Guidance. - 16.
+Each Residential Facility must follow the COVID-19 Guidance.

+- 15.12.
 Non-Compliance.
 If any Visitor or Non-Essential Person refuses to comply with this Order, then the Residential Facility may contact the San Francisco Police Department to request assistance in enforcing this Order.
 The Residential Facility shall take whatever steps are possible within the bounds of the law to protect residents from any such Visitor or person who refuses to comply with this Order.
 For example, a Residential Facility should contact facility security and ask the unauthorized visitor or person to comply with conditions of visitation imposed by the Residential Facility.
-Even if a Visitor or Non-Essential Person otherwise complies with the facility's visitation protocols as outlined in this paragraph, they are still in violation of this Order if their presence is not an Allowed Visitation or Necessary Visitation under this Order. - 17.
+Even if a Visitor or Non-Essential Person otherwise complies with the facility's visitation protocols as outlined in this paragraph, they are still in violation of this Order if their presence is not an Allowed Visitation or Necessary Visitationallowed under this Order. - 16.13.
 No Restriction on First Responders, Others.
 This Order does not restrict first responder access to Residential Facility Premises during an emergency.
 Further, this Order does not restrict local, state, or federal officers, investigators, or medical or law enforcement personnel from carrying out their lawful duties on Residential Facility Premises.
-Persons other than first responders allowed access under this paragraph must comply with all conditions of visitation imposed by the Residential Facility at the time of entry or access to the Residential Facility Premises when feasible. - 18.
+Persons other than first responders allowed access under this paragraph must comply with all conditions of visitation imposed by the Residential Facility at the time of entry or access to the Residential Facility Premises when feasible. - 17.14.
 Definitions: For the purposes of this Order, the following initially capitalized terms have the meanings given below: - a.
 "Visitors" are people who come onsite to a Residential Facility to meet with a resident who are not staff of the facility.
-This term includes family members and loved ones of residents and those who have legal authority to make healthcare or other legal decisions for a resident.
-The Ombudsperson is an authorized visitor and is not included in this term, but the Ombudsperson must still follow all conditions of visitation imposed by the Residential Facility and should also try to avoid non-essential visits.
+This term includes family members-and, loved ones, and friends of residents-and, as well as those who have legal authority to make healthcare or other legal decisions for a resident.
+The Ombudsperson is an authorized visitor and is not included in this term, but the Ombudsperson must still follow all conditions of visitation imposed by the Residential Facility-and should also try to avoid non-essential visits.